-Microsoft's latest Web browser, Internet Explorer 9, is compatible with most University services and Web sites.
-However, accessing My Pitt (my.pitt.edu) will require activating the "compatibility view" feature.
-To do this, click the Tools menu at the top of the Internet Explorer window and select Compatibility View.
+Microsoft's Web browser, Internet Explorer, is compatible with most University services and Web sites.
+However, accessing My Pitt (my.pitt.edu) may require activating the "compatibility view" feature.
+To do this, click the Tools menu at the top of the Internet Explorer browser window and select Compatibility View.

 How do I access my University email?

 The easiest way to access your University email is through My Pitt (my.pitt.edu).
 Just log in and click the My Pitt Email link on the top right corner of any page.
 You can also access your My Pitt Email using a smartphone, tablet, or email client.